Fabs/mysterious-ruby/README.md

     - [x] Guest has only read access.
     - [x] Admin has access to everything.
     - [x] User can read all, create all, but update and deleted only his records.
-- [ ] There should be at least 2 different models except User.
+- [x] There should be at least 2 different models except User.
-    - [ ] Those models should be in relation (1 to many).
+    - [x] Those models should be in relation (1 to many).
 - [ ] Seeds file with at least one record of sample data for each model.

-## Extra
 - [ ] Deploy Heroku

-## Notes
+## NOTES
-- Explain feature branches
-- Should I test action controller api (classes test)
-- Take a look on which middlewares should stay
+- APIPIE: Document image show image_url param